FAQs: Frequently Asked Questions

 Access-Requestpacket, a whole TLS handshake has to be sent require many packets having to be sent and processed for a single session -

-If session resumption is not available, this makes every authentication slow
+If session resumption is not available, this makes every authentication slow, see recommentations about location placement below for more details

 -